trevthedev777/Portfolio-2022/README.md

 ## Deployment

+-   The site wwas depolyed on a hosted server useing Xneelo, Located in South Africa

+-   The website has a registered domain

+-   The website is live at [Trevor Lehmann Website](https://trevorlehmann.com/)

 ### Version Control

-The site was created using Gitpod and pushed to Github to the remote repository ‘Portfolio-Project-2-Poker-Fun’.
+The site was created using VS Code and pushed to Github to the remote repository ‘Portfolio-2022’.

 The following git commands were used throughout development to push code to the remote repo: